JesusRQP96/JesusRQP96/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on my health and develop an analytical mind
-- 🌱 I’m currently learning NLP and quantitative finance
+- 🌱 I’m currently learning NLP and quantitative finance  and bayesian learning
 - 👯 I’m looking to collaborate on projects about finance, health that implies social impact
-- 🤔 I’m looking for help with LSTM models
+- 🤔 I’m looking for help with LSTM models and bayesian latent models
 - 💬 Ask me about quantitative finance
 - 📫 How to reach me: www.linkedin.com/in/jesús-quispe
 - 😄 Pronouns: he/him